 There you have it!

 Which dog do you think you are?
 You can totally be a mutt!
-I am between a Pitfull, Golden Retriever, and a Chihuahaua.
+I am between a Pitbull, Golden Retriever, and a Chihuahua.
 Or… you can even be a dog walker!
-So, if you are a Pit bull, you can outsource booking (like a Poodle) to a golden retriever, and outsource editing to a chihuahua, and on-going client management/retention to a basset hound (weekly newsletter, review, etc.).
+So, if you are a Pitbull, you can outsource booking (like a Poodle) to a golden retriever, and outsource editing to a chihuahua, and on-going client management/retention to a basset hound (weekly newsletter, review, etc.).
 You can arrange the perfect team to leverage all the personalities.
 Fun, right!?

 Do you love podcasts like I do?
 Listen to this episode!

 Did you find this post helpful?

 Pin it so you can come back to it later!